Chronic Fatigue and Sleep Problems

 What is Cognitive Behavioral Therapy for Insomnia (CBT-I)?

-• track and understand your current sleep behavior
+• track and understand their current sleep behavior

 • identify behaviors that interfere with sleep